Certified Personal Trainers are in demand as the need for one on one or small group programming grows.

 Seniors may choose to attend a program at a fitness club or community center for specialized training.
 Some have a fitness center built into their residential home care.
 Seniors are becoming more selective and educated in the type of program they are looking for.
 Those interested in fitness are looking for encouragement and challenge with specific goals and benefits in mind.
 This means there is a need for a more personalized approach, using safe techniques and ideas that will enhance benefits to clients.
 An individualized program can help clients to improve function for activities for daily living, work on injury prevention, provide improvement for their sporting activities, add vitality to travel, as well as maintain and improve general health to age well.

-- WaterART Land Personal Training Manual
+- WaterART Land Personal Training Manual (466 pages)

-- Laminated pool reference cards
+- Laminated Case Study or Program reference cards

 - Certification Exam Process